Sperm health is an important factor in a couple’s ability to conceive. There are six main criteria for healthy sperm:

 Sperm speed and gender: Fact or fiction?

-It’s long been thought that sperm with Y chromosomes, or “boy” sperm, swim faster than sperm with X chromosomes, known as “girl” sperm. have proven that this is a myth, however, and there is no noticeable difference in motility or speed between X and Y sperm.
+It’s long been thought that sperm with Y chromosomes, or “boy” sperm, swim faster than sperm with X chromosomes, known as “girl” sperm.

 The exact cause for low sperm motility can vary.
 Some men may have a genetic cause, while others may have an undiagnosed medical condition.
 Lifestyle and environmental factors also play a big role in sperm motility.
-Smoking, for example, has to decreased sperm motility, especially if the man smokes more than 10 cigarettes per day.
-Men who work in the military or have jobs that include painting, driving, or repeated trauma to the pelvic area may be at risk for work-induced infertility.
+Smoking, for example, has

 A condition called varicocele occurs when veins inside the scrotum become enlarged.
 This has also been linked to decreased sperm motility.